MakeSchool-Tutorials/AdditionalContent-Swift/P03-ViewController-Lifecycle/content.md

+---
-# The View Controller Lifecycle
+title: View Controller Lifecycle
+slug: view-controller-lifecycle
+---

 In iOS, view controllers can be found in one of three states: